Toilet Anxiety, Fear Of Not Reaching A Toilet In Time

 Effective Techniques for Change

 In practice, hypnotherapy delivers suggestions directly to the subconscious mind.
-Once these suggestions are accepted, the beliefs shift and behaviour follows.
+Over time, as those suggestions land, the pattern shifts and behaviour follows.

 There may be numerous situations that trigger the fear, but often only a few need to be dismantled before the subconscious gets the message.
 At that point the entire pattern collapses.
 Clients often describe the change as natural and surprisingly straightforward.